wizmariefa/csci305-ruby-lab/README.md

 # Continuing with Building a Song Title

-Now you are going to use the `mcw` method to string together a song title.
+You will need to create a method `create_title` which produces the most probable title.
+The `create_title` function takes in a single parameter, the starting word for the title.
+You then need to use the `mcw` method to string together a song title.
 Beginning with a given starting word, write an iterative structure that strings together words that most commonly follow each other in the dataset.
 Continue until a word does not have a successive word in the dataset, or the count of words in your title reaches 20.

 # Lab Questions